History of Morocco: Rise

 After arriving in present-day Morocco, they initially submitted to the Almohad dynasty, which was at the time the ruling house.
 After successfully contributing to the Battle of Alarcos, in central Spain, the tribe started to assert itself as a political power.
 Starting in 1213, they began to tax farming communities of today's north-eastern Morocco (the area between Nador and Berkane).
 The relationship between them and the Almohads became strained and starting in 1215, there were regular outbreaks of fighting between the two parties.
 In 1217, they tried to occupy the eastern part of present-day Morocco, but they were expelled, pulling back and settling in the eastern Rif mountains where they remained for nearly 30 years.
 During their stay in the Rif, the Almohad state suffered huge blows, losing large territories to the Christians in Spain, while the Hafsids of Ifriqia broke away in 1229, followed by the Zayyanid dynasty of Tlemcen in 1235.

 Between 1244 and 1248 the Marinids were able to take Taza, Rabat, Salé, Meknes and Fez from the weakened Almohads.
 The Marinid leadership installed in Fes declared war on the Almohads, fighting with the aid of Christian mercenaries.
-Abu Yusuf Yaqub (1259–1286) captured Marrakech in 1269.
+Abu Yusuf Yaqub (1259–1286) captured Marrakesh in 1269.